 Session 6: Border crossings, workplace attachments and labour agency (Labour geography) (David and Hege)

 Strauss (2020) argues that it is time for labour geographers to become more explicit about their ontological and epistemological foundations and the intellectual/theoretical and political implications of such.
 We will discuss our own research in light of her concern, shedding light on what different conceptions of borders mean to the agency of temporary agency workers.
 As in labour geography, a relational and spatial ontology is called for in a new paradigm of global development in development geography.
 The empirical point of departure is that the world is woven more tightly together through chains and networks.
-Hence, we will also discuss what trans border networks mean for the agency of the temporary agency workers.
+Hence, we will also discuss what trans-border networks mean for the agency of the temporary agency workers.

 Required reading